-This website has been established to provide information about the Cultana Expansion Project.
+Defence has established this website to provide information about the Cultana Expansion Project.
 This site is updated on a regular basis.

 Expansion of the Cultana Training Area is required to support future joint training needs and the capability of 1st Brigade and 7th Battalion, Royal Australian Regiment (7 RAR) Battle group, which is established at Edinburgh, South Australia.
+The current and projected usage of the existing training area is not environmentally sustainable beyond the short term and the expansion of the Cultana Training Area is critical to maintaining Defence capability.
 An expanded Cultana Training Area also offers an environment to conduct future air to ground, ground to air and ship to shore training activities.

-Defence is expanding the existing Cultana Training Area westward, increasing its total size from approximately 50,000 hectares to approximately 209,300 hectares.
-This is being achieved through the acquisition of surrounding pastoral leases.
+Defence has expanded the existing Cultana Training Area westward, increasing its total size from approximately 50,000 hectares to approximately 209,300 hectares.
+This has been achieved through the acquisition of six pastoral leases, to the west of the current training area between Port Augusta, Whyalla and Iron Knob.

-In conjunction with these activities, Defence has also conducted a number studies which will contribute to the management and sustainable use of the expanded Cultana Training Area.
-These have included indigenous cultural heritage surveys, a Public Environment Report (PER), a training area capability board and detailed design for the training area, and the successful negotiations for the use of airspace with Air Services Australia and the Civil Aviation Safety Authority.
+Defence has conducted a number studies that will contribute to the management and sustainable use of the expanded Cultana Training Area.
+These included indigenous cultural heritage surveys, a Public Environment Report (PER), a training area capability board and detailed design for the training area, and the successful negotiations for the use of airspace with Air Services Australia and the Civil Aviation Safety Authority.

-Under the terms of the MLDP, Defence would control access to the land for a term of 75 years with an option of a further 25 years.
+Under the terms of the MLDP, Defence controls access to the land for a term of 75 years with an option of a further 25 years.

 Defence and the State have also agreed the basis for: